airswap/airswap-about/contracts/swap.md

 ## `cancel`

 Provide an array of `nonces`, unique by signer address, to mark one or more orders as cancelled.
+Note: If the list of nonces to cancel is too long, there is a potential issue of out of gas error.
+It is best to break the list into smaller chunks and submit the cancel this way instead.

 ```java
 function cancel(